MiragianCycle/OVIWrite/README.md

    - Research and note-taking
    - Screenwriting
  - Supported a wide range of plain text standards including Markdown and LaTeX.
- - Adaptable to any platform, Unix style OSs (MacOS, Linux), desktop or mobile, Android or iOS
+ - Adaptable to any platform, Unix style OSs (MacOS, Linux) or otherwise (Windows), desktop or mobile, Android or iOS
- - Had the features of traditional word processors (Spell and Grammar checking for instance)
+ - Offered the features of traditional word processors (Spell and Grammar checking for instance)
- - Had quality of life improvements such as Version Control through Git
+ - Offered opinionated quality of life improvements such as Version Control through Git

 This is a tall order to ask for Word Processors.
 It is why conventional word processing software such as MS Word fails, at least for me.

-Granted I wrote my first novel on MS Word, I came to find that it was neither extensible enough to scale with my needs, nor was it nimble and fast.
+Granted I wrote my first novel on MS Word, I came to find that it wasn't extensible enough to scale with my needs, nor was it nimble and fast.

-An ideal writing tool for me should adapt to my needs at a moment's notice:
+An ideal writing tool for me should adapt a writer's needs at a moment's notice.

 - Get back to working on the novel?
 Sure, here's a beautiful LaTeX template for me to work on my novel.
 - Write a screenplay?
 Why not?